git-moss/DrivenByMossWiki/Native-Instruments-Kontrol1.md

 * **SHIFT+RWD (Rewind)** - Slowly rewinds play cursor position until released.
 * **FFW (Forward)** - Forwards play cursor position until released.
 * **SHIFT+FFW (Forward)** - Slowly forwards play cursor position until released.
 * **PLAY** - Start/Stop playback.
 Double click to move play cursor to start of song.
 You can configure the behaviour on stop in the preferences.
-* **SHIFT+PLAY** - Create new clip
+* **SHIFT+PLAY** - Create new clip, start playback and activate overdub
 * **REC (Record)** - Start/Stop recording
 * **SHIFT+REC** - Toggle launcher overdub
 * **STOP** - Stop playback.
+Press again to move the playback cursor to the start of the arranger.

+Use the page left and right buttons to switch modes.

 ## Track mode

-Use the page left and right buttons to switch modes.

 * Controls the volume, panorama and effect sends of the selected track.
-* The most left display displays the name and the number of the selected track.
+* The most left display shows the name and the number of the selected track.
 * Use the knobs to change a value.
-* Change tracks by 1 with the cursor left and right buttons or use the main encoder.
+* Change the selected track by 1 with the cursor left and right buttons or use the main encoder.
-* Change tracks by 8 with the cursor up and down buttons.
+* Change the selected track by 8 with the cursor up and down buttons.
-* **SHIFT+MAIN ENCODER** - Changes the volume of the master track.
 * **BACK** - Mutes the selected track
 * **ENTER** - Solos the selected track
+* **MAIN ENCODER** - Toggles between instrument/audio bank and effect bank

 ## Volume mode

-Use the page left and right buttons to switch modes.

 * Controls the volume of the displayed tracks.
 * The most left display displays the number of the first and last displayed track.
 * Use the knobs to change a volume.
-* Change tracks with the cursor left and right buttons or use the main encoder.
-* Change tracks by 8 with the cursor up and down buttons.
-* **SHIFT+MAIN ENCODER** - Changes the volume of the master track.
-* **BACK** - Mutes the selected track
-* **ENTER** - Solos the selected track
+* All other knobs and buttons behave like in the Track mode.

 ## Device/Parameter Mode

-Use the page left and right buttons to switch modes.

 * Controls the parameters of the currently selected device.
 * The most left display displays the name of the selected device and the name of the selected parameter bank.
 * Use the knobs to change a value.
 * Change the parameter bank with the cursor left and right buttons or use the main encoder.
 * Change to the next/previous device with the cursor up and down buttons.
+* **BACK** - Toggles the on/off state of the device
+* **ENTER** - Toggles the visibility of the parameters
+* **MAIN ENCODER** - Toggles the display of the device window (if any) of the device

 ## Browser Mode

 Press the **BROWSE** button to open the browser for the selected device.
 If no device is selected the browser is opened to insert a new device on the selected track.
-Press **SHIFT+BROWSE** to insert a new device after the selected one.
+Press **SHIFT+BROWSE** to insert a new device before the selected one.

 * Use the main encoder to change the selection.
 Click the main encoder to display 16 items to select from.
 Click again to close.
 * The first 7 columns display the filters.
 Touch a knob above a filter to select it.
 Use the main encoder to change the filter selection.
 Click the main encoder or touch any of the knobs to close the filter selection.